-- On-programme period of training and development, including achieving the required Level 2 mathematics and English qualifications. - End-point assessment (EPA) all components, within the assessment window.
+- On-programme period of training and development, including achieving the required Level 1 mathematics and English qualifications, including an attempted test(s)/passed upskill to Level 2. - End-point assessment (EPA) all components, within the assessment window.

 The certificate for the apprenticeship is awarded by the Institute, through a process administered by the Education and Skills Funding Agency (ESFA).